 4. ICANN’s Restricted Unicode Points

-The Verisign SRS also adheres to ICANN’s Guidelines for the Implementation of Internationalised Domain Names Section 5 of the document outlines characters that are allowed by the IETF standard, but should be prohibited for IDN registration.
+The Verisign SRS also adheres to ICANN’s Guidelines for the Implementation of Internationalized Domain Names Section 5 of the document outlines characters that are allowed by the IETF standard, but should be prohibited for IDN registration.
 For this reason, the Verisign SRS prohibits those Unicode code points in all registrations.
 A complete list of ICANN’s restricted Unicode points is here.

 5. Special Characters

-There are exactly two (2) Unicode characters whose latest definitions are not backwards compatible with previous versions of the IDNA Standard.
-The Latin Sharp S and Greek Final Sigma were previously mapped to other characters.
+There are exactly two (2) Unicode characters whose latest definitions are not backward compatible with previous versions of the IDNA Standard.
+The Latin Sharp S and Greek Final Sigma were previously mapped to alternate characters.
 Clients and Registries compliant with the older standard would, for instance, map a Latin Sharp S into two lowercase Latin letter S characters.
 This mapping is irreversible.
-The latest version of the IDNA standard does not apply to this mapping.
+The latest version of the IDNA standard does not apply this mapping.
 So, whereas the Latin Sharp S was previously prohibited (mapped into other characters), the latest standard allows Registries to accept this character at their own discretion.